D4di69/simplebinarytree/README.md

 Cloning this project means a lot for me, happy to help with python code.

 # Updates
--05/12/2022 Added length and depth calculation of the tree, found problems with the node IDentifier (fixed) + fixed other minor bugs.
+-05/12/2022 Added length and depth calculation of the tree, found problems with the node IDentifier (fixed) + fixed other minor bugs. <br />
 -04/12/2022 First version is released!

 # Note